-Sensor signals at inputs S1 and S2 are checked.
+Sensor signals at inputs S1 and S2 as well as S3 and S4 are checked.
 Depending on which of the functions (as described below) are selected, when the protective fields of all connected AOPDs are free, the MSI outputs switch automatically to the ON state (without start/restart interlock) or remain in the OFF state until the reset button has been pressed and released (with start/restart interlock = standard operating mode).

-On the output side, the MSI-m(E)/R is equipped with two positive-guided, normally open contacts.
+On the output side, the MSI-mx(E)/Rx is equipped with two positive-guided normally open contacts and one positive-guided normally closed contact and offers an additional normally open contact SSD (Secondary Switching Device) which assumes the ON state when the MSI-mx(E)/Rx is ready for operation.